railsuser2014/openobject-doc-book-en/3/3_6/index.rst

     </div>

-OpenERP provides various features to keep track of your invoicing and payment.
-The simple workflow of invoicing with efficient encoding of the payment process of your customer and supplier makes OpenERP more adoptable.
-In this section we discuss `Customer Receipt` and `Supplier Voucher` as well `Customer Payment` and `Supplier Payment` process.
+OpenERP provides various features to keep track of your invoicing and payments.
+The simple workflow of invoicing, with efficient encoding of the payment process of your customer and supplier, makes OpenERP more adoptable.
+In this section, we discuss `Customer Receipt` and `Supplier Voucher`, as well as `Customer Payment` and `Supplier Payment` process.

 ..
 Copyright © Open Object Press.
 All rights reserved.